Vinelab/bowler/README.md

 These parameters overrides any set from the command line.

 ##### Console
-- Register a handler for a specific queue with `php artisan bowler:handler analytics_queue analytics_data_exchange`.
+- Register a handler for a specific queue with `php artisan bowler:queue analytics_queue analytics_data_exchange`.

 The previous command: